donejs/donejs/docs/about.md

 To become a contributor to DoneJS or its sub-projects, you simply have to:

 - [Email](mailto:contact@bitovi.com) the core team expressing your interest.
-- Attend the weekly _DoneJS Contributors_ meeting twice a month.
+- Attend the weekly _DoneJS Contributors_ meeting.
 [DoneJS Calendar](https://www.google.com/calendar/embed?src=jupiterjs.com_g27vck36nifbnqrgkctkoanqb4%40group.calendar.google.com&ctz=America/Chicago)
 - Make one small contribution, even a spelling correction, a month.

 Core team: